jozsefszalma/homelab/README.md

 # Home Lab

-The bare metal in my basement goes BRRRRR
+The bare metal in my basement

 ## The Platform